Experts Advancing Global Health

 Associate Investigator

-Tamir Kanias is an associate investigator at Vitalant Research Institute (VRI) and an associate clinical professor at the Department of Pathology, University of Colorado, Denver.
-He earned his Ph.D. degree in laboratory medicine and pathology from the University of Alberta in Edmonton, Canada.
-Dr. Kanias specializes in red blood cell biology and hemolysis in transfusion medicine.
-He is a principal investigator and co-investigator on multiple national and international programs aimed at advancing transfusion safety and efficacy including NHLBI’s Recipient Epidemiology and Donor Evaluation Study (REDS) programs (REDS-III RBC-Omics and REDS-IV-P) and the Biomedical Excellence for Safer Transfusion (BEST) Collaborative.
+Tamir Kanias, Ph.D., is an Associate Investigator at Vitalant Research Institute (VRI) and Associate Clinical Professor in the Department of Pathology at the University of Colorado, Denver.
+He earned his Ph.D. in Laboratory Medicine and Pathology from the University of Alberta, Canada.
+Dr. Kanias specializes in red blood cell (RBC) biology and hemolysis in transfusion medicine.
+He serves as Principal Investigator and Co-Investigator on multiple national and international programs aimed at improving transfusion safety and efficacy, including NHLBI’s Recipient Epidemiology and Donor Evaluation Study (REDS) programs (REDS-III RBC-Omics and REDS-IV-P) and the Biomedical Excellence for Safer Transfusion (BEST) Collaborative.
+His research focuses on genetic and biological factors, such as age, sex, sex hormones, and body mass index, that influence RBC function in transfusion medicine and hemolytic disorders.
+A major emphasis is on donor sex and its impact on RBC survival during storage and post-transfusion, leading to the discovery of testosterone’s role in mediating sex differences in RBC biology and hemolysis.
+Additional interests include precision transfusion medicine through genomics and multi-omics approaches to identify genetic modifiers of hemolysis, innovative clinical studies using biotinylated RBCs (BioRBCs) to evaluate transfused RBC survival, and development of biodegradable, non-toxic blood bags.

 Education & Training